wp-plugins/w3scroll-top/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will enable scroll to top function in your WordPress theme.
+This plugin will enable scroll to top function.
 Just active, it will work for your WordPress theme.
 Impossible to be easier than this one!

 == Description ==